nicolaprezza/r-index/README.md

 ### Funding

-Supported by the project Italian MIUR-SIR CMACBioSeq ("Combinatorial methods for analysis and compression of biological sequences") grant n.~RBSI146R5L, PI: Giovanna Rosone.
+Nicola Prezza has been supported by the project Italian MIUR-SIR CMACBioSeq ("Combinatorial methods for analysis and compression of biological sequences") grant n.~RBSI146R5L, PI: Giovanna Rosone.
 Link: http://pages.di.unipi.it/rosone/CMACBioSeq.html